Statsomat/BayesTwoProp/documents/Content.md

     -	Minimal but sufficient GUI user-interaction
     -	Automatic reporting (automated tables and graphics)
     -	Human-readable interpretation
     -	Downloadable and reproducible code
+    -	Help for learners all over the world

 -	Goal: The goal of this course is to develop an app for a statistical application treated by Bayes-theory and satisfying the Statsomat philosophy.
 We will start with a "starting code" which we will extend and develop.

 -	GitHub und GitHuB Desktop

--	Evaluation by statistics of contributions (commits, additions, deletions, comments, pull requests).
+-	Evaluation of your contributions (commits, additions, deletions, comments, pull requests).
 Each issue needs a developer and a tester.

 -	Installation: Download and Install GitHub Desktop, clone GitHub repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and the required packages.